Political situation Ongoing power struggle prevents sustainable development

 Human rights

 According to the non-governmental organisation Freedom House, the human rights situation has deteriorated in recent years.
-In its 2022 Freedom in the World (External link) report, Libya is ranked as “not free”.
-The country scored just nine out of a possible one hundred points in the political rights and civil liberties assessment.
+In its 2025 Freedom in the World report (External link), Libya is ranked as “not free”.
+The country scored just ten out of a possible one hundred points in the political rights and civil liberties assessment.

 The United Nations Support Mission in Libya (UNSMIL) reports illegal detentions and has also documented “disappearances” of (alleged) political opponents, with the whereabouts of thousands of women, men and children remaining unknown.